 Second, we develop a comprehensive evaluation framework leveraging supervised machine learning to classify wallet behaviors, explicitly addressing the unique obfuscation techniques of the stablecoin ecosystem.
 Detecting illicit activity on-chain involves challenges distinct from traditional fraud: malicious actors rapidly dissipate illicit funds across vast wallet networks or utilize chain hopping strategies, routing funds through cross-chain bridges and decentralized exchanges, to fragment the transaction graph.
 Furthermore, emerging privacy technologies, specifically zero-knowledge–based shielding protocols (e.g., Railgun) and mixer services, increasingly obscure transaction linkages by cryptographically breaking the on-chain traceability between senders and recipients \citep{europol2020internet,force2021updated,manning2025futurecrime}.
-These factors create significant sparsity and structural disconnects in the transaction network, limiting the effectiveness of Graph Neural Networks (GNNs) which rely on dense, unbroken connectivity for message passing.
-To navigate this complexity, we compare four ensemble models against GNNs, demonstrating that ensemble methods offer improved detection capabilities.
-The latter prioritize intrinsic behavioral patterns over topological dependencies, which are often fragmented by these privacy mechanisms.
+These factors create significant sparsity and structural disconnects in the transaction network.
+In this study, we deliberately evaluate Graph Neural Networks (GNNs) under these sparse conditions to simulate a \textit{Compliance Tunnel} scenario.
+As native transaction graphs become increasingly obscured by privacy-preserving protocols, stablecoin ledgers serve as the primary auditable channels.
+We test the models to determine their performance when restricted to these fragmented transfer logs.